NoBlackBoxes/LastBlackBox/course/bootcamp/day_1/README.md

   - Measure the volatge of 4xAA batteries in series (in your battery holder).
   - Measure the resistance of some of your resistors (*Bonus:* Is their value consistent with the color coded bands on the resistor?)
 - ***Task 3***: Build a voltage divider using discrete resistors
   -  Choose two resistors and construct a divider circuit.
-Does the voltage at the "middle" make sense given the two resistors your used?
+Does the voltage at the "middle" make sense given the two resistors you used?
 - ***Task 4***: Build a variable voltage divider using a potentionmeter
   - Use the reistance function of your Multimeter to measure the resistance of the potentionmeter (pot) across different pairs of its three pins (legs).
 Which pins show a varying resistance and which pins are stable as you turn the dial?
 The pin that varies is the one connected to the rotary screw. (*Clue*: It's the middle one.)
   - Turn your pot to an intermediate position...away from either extreme...and connect your batteries (+ and -) to the other pins. (***Caution***: If you connect your batteries across a pot turned to a very low resistance, then a **lot** of current will try to flow.
 This can cause your pot to heat up...and maybe even break....start somewhere in the middle.)